TessCreative/english-for-designers/02-first-impression/index.md

 I came from a very different world of words to discover the world of digital graphics.
 My love for games aimes me that way, but I've never stopped telling stories.

+## What Else Fills My Heart With Passion
+When I'm trying not to drown in responsibilities, I'm probably:
+- enjoying a good book (Fantasy or sci-fi?
+Bring it!),
+- worldbuilding vast worlds and planning my own stories (writing, writing, writing),
+- redesigning my blog for the thousand time (should probably do it again),
+- trying to save my awesome players from themselves as a DM (Why do you do this to me?),
+- playing games (both board and video),
+- and many more!

+*Oh!* And you can always find me listening to music (I love *Nightcore*, just by the way!).

 ## Digital Graphic Projects
-In the field of digital graphics, I focus mainly on 3D.
-However, before I even started with 3D, I used to do some 2D digital graphics such as book covers for my stories, or web layouts just for fun.
+In the field of digital graphics, I focus mainly on 3D with which I'd like to achieve a photorealism, yet because of time, it's not always possible.
+Before I even started with 3D, I used to do some 2D digital graphics such as book covers for my stories, or web layouts just for fun.
 And I still make some, once in a while!

 ### [Hidden World](https://youtu.be/mKqspzBNTH8)
 ![Hidden World](img/hidden-world.png)